smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Samples Observer

-Powered by the sample ticker which calls the samples observer on every tick, with samples of upkeeps to checked.
+Powered by the sample ticker which calls the samples observer on every tick, with samples of upkeeps [taken from registry] to checked.
 It uses the latest block number as the trigger.
 It does the following procedures:

 - Pre-processes to filter upkeeps present in coordinator (Using `shouldProcess`)
 - Calls runner with upkeep payload